 Canvas painting, cinema/theatre chairs (row).

-The restoration project of the Castle (2003-2004) was held by architect Marco Dezzi Bardeschi, who integrated the technical premises of building a metal structure at the backside yard.
-The title on the architect’s notes and drawings “Il nuovo blocco degli impianti: Fitzcarraldo sulla collina” (The new block: Fitzcarraldo on the hill) indicates that the construction was dedicated to the homonymous character drawn from Werner Herzog’s film (1982), led by the utopian will to carry a massive steamship over a steep hill to the heart of the Amazon Forest for realizing his dream of building an opera house and to import a company of singers headed by the Italian tenor Enrico Caruso.
+The restoration project of the Castle (2003-2004) held by architect Marco Dezzi Bardeschi, who integrated the technical premises of building a metal structure at the backside yard.
+The title on the architect’s notes and drawings “Il nuovo blocco degli impianti: Fitzcarraldo sulla collina” (The new block: Fitzcarraldo on the hill) reveals that the construction refers to the homonymous character drawn from Werner Herzog’s film (1982), led by the utopian will to carry a massive steamship over a steep hill to the heart of the Amazon Forest for realizing his dream of building an opera house and to import a company of singers headed by the Italian tenor Enrico Caruso.